Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

         with the arguments of `conda-python-simple`.
 It can be used, e.g., to run commands through Python that utilise a single task but all GPUs.

+        Note that in the 2025 and later JAX containers this script doesn't make much sense anymore and one could just as well call `python` in the container as the activation of the conda environment used to install JAX is now fully automatic.
+        It is left in for compatibility with older containers as it may be used in some 3rd party documentation that we are not aware of.

 4. It creates a `bin` directory with scripts to be run outside of the container:

     -   `start-shell`: Serves a double purpose: